Q-solvers/EDLib/README.md

     - `SingleImpurityAndersonModel<precision>`.
 The single multi-orbital impurity Anderson Model.

 - For the Hamiltonian matrix storage there are three implementation of sparse matrix storages:
     - `SpinResolvedStorage<Model>`.
 A storage that takes into account the case when hopping Hamiltonian can be expressed as Kronecker sum for each spin.
 This storage is implemented with *MPI* support.
     - `SOCRSStorage<Model>`.
 A storage that store only fermion signs for each element in Hamiltonian.
     This storage is implemented with *OpenMP* support.
     - `CRSStorage<Model>`.
 A simple CRS storage.

-The resluting eigenpairs are stored as a set of `EigenPair<precision, SymmetrySectorType>` structures in th hHamiltonian object.
+The resluting eigenpairs are stored as a set of `EigenPair<precision, SymmetrySectorType>` structures in the Hamiltonian object.

-The following observable can be computed by means of Lanczos continuous fraction (`Lanczos<Hamiltonian>` class template) of the Lehmann representation:
+The following observable can be computed by means of Lanczos continuous fraction (`Lanczos<Hamiltonian, Mesh, MeshArguments...>` class template) of the Lehmann representation:
-- Single-particle Green's function (`GreensFunction<Hamiltonian>` class template).
+- Single-particle Green's function (`GreensFunction<Hamiltonian, Mesh, MeshArguments...>` class template).
-- Spin suseptibility (`ChiLoc<Hamiltonian>` class template).
+- Spin suseptibility (`ChiLoc<Hamiltonian, Mash, MeshArguments...>` class template).
-Greens functions are implemented on top of *ALPSCore* Greens functions module.
+Greens functions are implemented on top of *ALPSCore* Greens functions module and can use either positive Matsubara frequency mesh or Real frequency mesh.

-Look for examples in "examples/" directory for detailed information.
+Look for examples in the "examples/" directory for a detailed information.

 ##### Installation ###
 The code is is provided as a header-only library with a set of examples and tests.